 Throughout her practice, Allison Janae Hamilton (b.
-1984; Lexington, KY) draws on her upbringing in the rural American South, weaving themes of environmental justice, folklore, mythology, and the contemporary legacies of colonization and enslavement into sculpture, photography, and video work.
+1984; Lexington, KY) draws on her upbringing in the rural American South, weaving themes of environmental justice, folklore, and mythology into sculpture, photography, and video work.
 Layering plant matter, landscape and figurative imagery, complex sounds, and animal remains throughout her work, Hamilton creates immersive spaces that consider notions of “Americana” and our relationships to land in the face of a changing climate, particularly in the rural American south.

 Born in Kentucky and raised in Florida, Hamilton also spent time at her maternal family’s farm and homestead in the rural flatlands of western Tennessee.
 Her relationship with these places forms the cornerstone of her practice—particularly her interest in landscape.
 In Hamilton’s treatment of land, the natural environment is the central protagonist, rather than a backdrop, in the unfolding of historic and contemporary narratives.
 Blending land-centered folklore and personal family narratives, she engages haunting—yet epic—mythologies that address the social and political concerns of today’s changing southern terrain, including land loss, environmental justice, climate change, and sustainability.
 Each work contains narratives that are pieced together from folktales, hunting and farming rituals, African-American nature writing, and Baptist hymns.
 Drawing from all of these references, she envisions what an epic myth looks and feels like in rural terrain.